amrisi/amr-guidelines/amr.md

 English into AMR, the rule is “whenever you feel like it”, because your AMRs will be normalized into reified form behind the scenes.

+In the AMR corpus, for consistency, reifications are collapsed unless needed.

 Phrasal verbs